ietf-rats-wg/eat/draft-ietf-rats-eat.md

 since the last contact with a GPS satellite.
 Either the timestamp or age data item can be used to quantify the cached period.
 The timestamp data item is preferred as it a non-relative time.

-The age data item can be used when the entity doesn't know what time it is either because it doesn't have a clock or it isn't set.
-The entity MUST still have a "ticker" that can measure a time interval.
-The age is the interval between acquisition of the location data and token creation.
+If the entity doesn't have a clock with the current time is, but has a means to measure the time interval between the acquisition of the location and the token creation the age may be reported instead.

 See location-related privacy considerations in {{locationprivacyconsiderations}}.